dgroomes/graphql-java-playground/custom-directives/README.md

 # custom-directives

 An advanced GraphQL Java example program that defines and implements custom directives like `@gp_uppercase` and `@gp_sort` using a bespoke ExecutionStrategy.
-It also uses a web server.
+It also uses a web server and demonstrates GraphiQL.

 ## Description